Call for Papers

 - Latest advances in Translation Memory systems

-- Latest advances in automatic post-editing
+- Latest advances in post-editing and automatic post-editing

 - Electronic resources for translators and interpreters